Birational sequences and the tropical Grassmannian: Introduction

 The paper is structured as follows: after setting up the notation in \S\ref{sec:notation} we recall necessary notions on valuations in \S\ref{sec:pre valuations}.
 Reminders on tropical geometry can be found in \S\ref{sec:tropical}.
 In \S\ref{sec:pre_birat} we introduce iterated (birational) sequences for Grassmannians and recall the construction of the associated valuations due to \cite{FFL15}.
 In \S\ref{sec:proof} we focus on iterated sequences for $\Gr(2,\mathbb C^n)$ and prove the main result.

-{\bf Acknowledgements:} The result of this paper is part of my PhD thesis supervised by Peter Littelmann at the University of Cologne.
+{\bf Acknowledgements:} The result of this paper is part of my PhD thesis \cite{Thesis} supervised by Peter Littelmann at the University of Cologne.
 I am grateful for his advice and support throughout my PhD.
-Further, I would like to thank Xin Fang, Ghislain Fourier and Alfredo N\'ajera Ch\'avez for inspiring and helpful discussions.
+Further, I would like to thank Xin Fang, Ghislain Fourier and Alfredo N\'ajera Ch\'avez for inspiring and helpful discussions and an anonymous referee for asking a question that lead to Corollary~\ref{cor:seq of cones}.